GiorgiaSalvatori/ADM-HW1/README.md

 # ADM-HW1
-Esercizes of  hw 1 of ADM
+## Exercises of homework 1 of Algorithmic Method of Data Mining
+### I completed all the challenges provided in homework 1